The letting market

 Over the past decade, the rental market has boomed with demand exceeding supply all over the island.
 Both northern and southern areas of the island have experienced an influx of foreigners.
 This drives further demand for properties to rent in popular locations.

 Traditionally, the Maltese have always preferred to own their property.
 The same situation continues today with 80% homeownership rates.
 While this remains the case, the popularity of letting in the Maltese islands has grown.
-Demand stems from foreigners moving to Malta for work while requiring mobility in their living arrangement.
+Demand stems from foreigners moving to Malta for work while requiring mobility in their living arrangements.
 Maltese people are also becoming interested in renting, whether for independence or to live with their partners on a trial basis before committing to marriage.

 Dhalia letting specialists match the most suitable properties to a tenant’s requirements.
 This ensures that we continue to deliver a service to landlords and tenants that is unparalleled in Malta.

 We advise on the most appropriate rental rates based on our exceptional knowledge of the market environment.
 Most properties would include furniture, fittings, and appliances.
-Water, electricity, and TV are not included in the rental rate if it is a long term let i.e. five months and over.
+Water, electricity, and TV are not included in the rental rate if it is a long-term let i.e. five months and over.
 These expenses are borne by the lessee on a consumption basis.

 Landlords do not incur expenses in relation to their property, except the estate agent’s fee (usually half a month’s rent).
 It is accepted practice to lodge a sum equivalent to one month’s rent with the lessor as a deposit against breakages and outstanding bills.
 The deposit is refunded to the lessee upon the termination date of the lease, or offset against any pending bills or damages to the inventory as agreed between the parties.